 In an ideal circumstance, the air from the bypass HEPA filter would be pulled from a central location inside the space and then discharged into the return AFTER the equipment filter to effectively reduce system static pressure and prevent the unneeded step of filtering air through the system filter after it has been HEPA filtered.

-Like most things, the existing design will often dictate what is practical rather than ideal and one of the beauties of HEPA is how many different ways it can be installed.
+Like most things, the existing design will often dictate what is practical rather than ideal, and one of the beauties of HEPA is how many different ways you can install it.

-Also, running the blower continuously on a low speed will help with filtration but may or may not be a good idea depending on moisture load and equipment dehumidification capacity.
+Also, running the blower continuously at a low speed will help with filtration but may or may not be a good idea, depending on moisture load and equipment dehumidification capacity.

-Sure, it doesn't replace the existing system filter but neither do many of the other options being sold today.
+Sure, it doesn't replace the existing system filter, but neither do many other options being sold today.

-P.S. – As a final word on the topic… I know I will get messages about hundreds of other air purifying tech out there.
-Before asking more questions please have a look at these resources.
+P.S. – As a final word on the topic, I know I will get messages about hundreds of other air-purifying technologies out there.
+Before asking more questions, please have a look at these resources.